mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 output of the artificial gravity system and increasing g-compensation, if necessary.

-The ship’s drive systems include manoeuvre and jump drives, with the former providing locomotion in normal space and the latter enabling the ship to travel interstellar distances in jumpspace.
+The ship's drive systems include manoeuvre and jump drives, with the former providing locomotion in normal space and the latter enabling the ship to travel interstellar distances in jumpspace.
 The function of both drive systems is described in Ship Design on page

-15. The manoeuvre-drive system includes separate

-components for orientation and thrust with interfaces to the power plant and ship’s computer.
+15. The manoeuvre-drive system includes separate components for orientation and thrust with interfaces to the power plant and ship's computer.
 In addition, there is some overlap with the life-support system, which uses related gravitic technology for artificial gravity and g-compensation.

-The jump-drive draws power from the ship’s power plant into energy sinks, which accumulate and distribute the enormous amount of energy required to create the jump bubble that protects the ship during its transit through jumpspace.
-Perhaps the most complex component of the drive is its jump governor, which manages the distance of a jump, limited by the drive’s jump rating.
+The jump-drive draws power from the ship's power plant into energy sinks, which accumulate and distribute the enormous amount of energy required to create the jump bubble that protects the ship during its transit through jumpspace.
+Perhaps the most complex component of the drive is its jump governor, which manages the distance of a jump, limited by the drive's jump rating.
 The jump drive requires a great deal of care and maintenance.
 It is a complicated system whose function is only partially understood.
-Engineers understand how each of the jump drive’s individual components work but jumpspace and transit through it is a mysterious phenomenon, somewhat taken for granted given the lack of complete understanding about
+Engineers understand how each of the jump drive's individual components work but jumpspace and transit through it is a mysterious phenomenon, somewhat taken for granted given the lack of complete understanding about